oasis-open-projects/documentation/templates/readme_md-template-v2.md

 Add additional notes about how to deploy this on a live system

 ## Built With

+List any libraries, frameworks or other projects that your code might be using, for example:

 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management